Lecrapouille/TimedPetriNetEditor/README.md

 counter(pn)
 dater(pn)

-# If the Petri net is an event graph, you can generate the graph the max-plus
+# If the Petri net is an event graph, you can generate the graph the (max,+)
-# adjacency matrices (that could be used with SimpleGraphs.jl).
+# adjacency sparse matrices (that could be used with SimpleGraphs.jl).
 N,T = to_graph(pn)

+# Sparse to full (max,+) matrices
 full(N)
 full(T)

 # If the Petri net is an event graph, you can generate the implicit dynamic
-# linear Max-Plus system.
+# linear (max,+) system.
 S = to_syslin(pn)
 show(S.D)
 show(S.A)
 show(S.B)
 show(S.C)
 show(S.x0)

+# For more interaction with the (max,+) algebra see tutorials on the repository
+# of the MaxPlus package.
+For example: MP(3) * MP(2) will return MP(5).
 ```

 ## Generate C++ code file (GRAFCET aka sequential function chart)

+*(Consider this part as a bonus)*

-After watching this nice french YouTube video https://youtu.be/v5FwJvtGaEw, in
+After watching this nice French YouTube video https://youtu.be/v5FwJvtGaEw, in
-where GRAFCET is created manually in C for Arduino, I added my own code
+where GRAFCET is created manually in C for Arduino, I extended the editor for
 generating GRAFCET in a single C++ header file.
 But since my project mainly
-concerns Petri net which are less general than GRAFCET, and therefore does not
+concerns Petri net which are less general than GRAFCET, the editor does not
-offer you to edit transitivities, you will have to write manually the missing
+offer you to edit transitivities, therefore, you will have to write manually the missing
 methods in your own C++ file:
 - `initIO()` to let you initialize input/output of the system (ADC, PWM,
   GPIO ...)